shiyanboxer/recall.ai-demo-be/README.md

 7. Paste the meeting URL into the meeting link field and assign a name to the meeting bot in the name field.
 Afterward, click on "Connect."

-8. Grant access to the meeting bot in your session.
+8. Admit the meeting bot in your meeting.

 9. After clicking "Connect," you'll be directed to the Connected meeting page.
 Here, you can manage the bot and view the real-time meeting transcript.